 Then click on your profile image at the top right of the screen and look for the “Digital Wallet Manager” in the menu.

 Next, click on “Manage your Virtual Cards”.

 Available options when configuring a virtual card include assigning a name to the card for easy reference, manually locking the card to prevent any new charges from being made, scheduling a date to automatically lock the card, and a link to delete the virtual card.

 When you install the Eno browser extension and link your Capital One card with it, Eno will offer to generate a virtual card number when you checkout online.
 Afterward, you can manage your virtual card numbers on the Capital One website as usual.

 The Capital One virtual card is only good at one merchant and the expiration date is for 5 years from the date of creation.

 Citi recently re-vamped its virtual account number feature in September 2021.

 Citi states that the virtual account number benefit may not be available to all Citi cards.
 To see whether your card is eligible to create a virtual card number, you will need to log in to the Citi website.

-Look for the “Virtual Account Number” link under the credit card on the Account Overview page.
+Look for the “View All Services” link next to the payment area on the Account Overview page.

 When you generate a new virtual number, you will first be asked to choose your credit card under which it will be created.